Insurance for Graduate Student Fellows

 Your enrollment in the university's employee insurance plans will continue for the duration of your fellowship.
 If there are any changes to the duration of your fellowship, you must contact the HRSC within 31 days of the date the changes were made.
 If your fellowship is extended, you must include proof in your message to the HRSC.
 If your fellowship ends early, your insurance will terminate at the end of the month in which your fellowship ends.

-If you experience a qualified change of status event (marriage, birth, divorce, etc.), and you wish to make changes to your insurance, you must submit a Graduate Student Fellow Enrollment/Change application to the HRSC within 31 days of the event.
+If you experience a qualified change of status event (marriage, birth, divorce, etc.), and you wish to make changes to your insurance, you must submit a Change of Status Request within 31 days of the event.
 If you fail to do so, your change of status will be denied.

 Premiums & Payment